loomts/ape-dts/docs/en/cdc/heartbeat.md

 # Introduction

-CDC tasks record delays by positions.
-For example, MySQL CDC tasks use the synced source binlog offset as the position.
-The position should be consistent with the source database if the CDC tasks catch up, and the timestamp of the position (if any) should follow the current time.
+CDC tasks calculate delays by positions.
+For example, a MySQL CDC task uses the synced source binlog offset as the position.
+The position should be consistent with the source database if the CDC task catches up, and the timestamp of the position (if any) should follow the current time.

-But if the source database has not been updated for a long time, or there are updates not subscribed by CDC tasks, then the positions won't change, which will be considered as a delay.
+But if the source database has not been updated for a long time, or there are updates but the updated tables are not subscribed by the CDC task, then the position won't change, which will be considered as a delay.
 Therefore, we can create a heartbeat table in the source database and update the table periodically by CDC tasks to push the task position forward.

 # Configurations